oleeskild/digitalgardendocs/src/site/notes/Example pages/Simple Page.md

 ---

 A page where local graph, search, backlinks, file tree, home link and table of content is disabled.

-Ideal to use if you want a simple note sharing solution without all the extra bells and whistles.
+Ideal to use if you want an easy note sharing solution without all the extra bells and whistles.

 [[Features\|All features]]